Party of National Unity (Fiji): New merger with PNP

 Fiji Live revealed on 2 March that the abortive merger of PANU with the PNP had been resurrected.
 Officials of the PNP and PANU had met over the weekend at the village of Sorokoba, Ba, to formalize a merger of their two parties.
 "In politics there are no permanent enemies and no permanent friends but we hope they understand and they will be informed of the move," PNP leader Meli Bogileka told Fiji Television.
 It was announced on 5 March that the BKV has also joined the re-merged party, which will contest the 2006 election under the PANU banner.
 Recapturing the three seats that it won in 2000 would be a priority, said Ponipate Lesavua.

 Reacting to the merger, Jale Baba, campaign coordinator of the Soqosoqo Duavata ni Lewenivanua (SDL), said that it was a sad move.
 Establishing a party for the purpose of promoting one particular region in Parliament was "provincialism", he said.

 Towards Election 2006

 The Fiji Sun quoted Lesavua on 20 January 2006 as saying that PANU wanted to contest all parliamentary seats - Fijian, Indian, and Open - from Ba Province, and was looking for candidates who would represent all races and both genders.
 Younger candidates were also being sought, he said.
 Lesavua defended the notion of a provincial party.
 "Since Ba Province is the power base for the country's economy, there is a need to have a political party for the province's people," he told the Sun.
 On 27 January, he announced that PANU would give its first "preferences" to the Fiji Labour Party (Fiji's electoral system allows for transferable voting), and would also cooperate with the United Peoples Party and the National Alliance Party.

 Election result

 The party won at the Fiji election of 2006 1% and no seats.
+In July 2006, the coalition with Labour ended.